Learning When Not to Learn: Risk-Sensitive Abstention in Bandits with Unbounded Rewards: CONCLUSION

 \section{CONCLUSION}

 In this work, we introduced a formal model for safe learning under distribution shift in contextual bandits with catastrophic tails, provided impossibility results that clarify when sublinear regret is unattainable, and gave a cautious risk-sensitive algorithm with sublinear regret under suitable conditions.
-Our work has several limitations, which also provide directions for future work, including handling richer structure beyond Lipschitz continuity, incorporating adaptive or learned metrics, and extending the analysis to non-i.i.d. inputs or worst-case sequences. \looseness=-1
+Our work has several limitations, which also provide directions for future work.
+These include relaxing Lipschitz continuity, extending the analysis to non-i.i.d. inputs or worst-case sequences, and incorporating additional structure that could support stronger guarantees or improved rates. \looseness-1

-\textbf{Our regret bound can be close to linear.} In~\Cref{thm:main}, the abstention term $T\bar\nu(\ln T)$ can dominate for heavy-tailed inputs (e.g., power laws).
+\paragraph{Our regret bound can be close to linear.} In~\Cref{thm:main}, the abstention term $T\bar\nu(\ln T)$ can dominate for heavy-tailed inputs (e.g., power laws).
 This is the price of caution: avoiding catastrophic far OOD commits requires systematic abstention in the tails, and the resulting regret can be unavoidable (see the impossibility in~\Cref{thm:neg-adv}).
 Moreover, while the bound is sublinear for every fixed $n$, the exponent $(n+1)/(n+2)\to 1$ as $n\to\infty$, which is a standard curse of dimensionality in Lipschitz contextual bandits \citep[Thms.~4.11–4.12]{slivkins2019introduction}; see also \citet[Thm.~10]{plaut2025safe}.
 While we do not expect to remove these dependencies entirely, future work could improve rates.
 The simplicity of \Cref{alg:main} is appealing but ignores useful information: commits inform not only their own bin but also nearby bins via Lipschitz continuity, and certifying a bin as positive could justify expanding the trusted region around it.
-Additional structural assumptions, such as margin/low-noise conditions, intrinsic low dimensionality, or smoothness beyond Lipschitz, could also help.\looseness=-1
+Additional structural assumptions, such as margin/low-noise conditions, intrinsic low dimensionality, or smoothness beyond Lipschitz, could also help.